TaherehZarratEhsan/VideoBased-PD-Biomarkers/README.md

-# Finger Tapping Analysis for Parkinson Disease
+# VisionPD: Video-Based Quantification of Motor Characteristics in the Parkinson Disease
 This repository provides the **official implementation** of the methods described in our paper: